ga4gh/va-spec/schema/va-spec/base/def/Statement.rst

                             <span style="background-color: #D3D3D3; color: black; padding: 2px 6px; border: 1px solid black; border-radius: 3px; font-weight: bold; display: inline-block; margin-bottom: 5px;" title="Draft Maturity Level">D</span>
       - number
       - 0..1
       - A quantitative score that indicates the strength of a Proposition's assessment in the direction indicated (i.e. how strongly supported or disputed the Proposition is believed to be).
 Depending on its implementation, a score may reflect how *confident* that agent is that the Proposition is true or false, or the *strength of evidence* they believe supports or disputes it.
+Instructions for how to interpret the menaing of a given score may be gleaned from the method or document referenced in 'specifiedBy' attribute.
    *  - classification
       -
       - :ref:`MappableConcept`
       - 0..1
-      - A single term or phrase summarizing the outcome of direction and strength assessments of a Statement's proposition, in terms of a classification of its subject.
+      - A single term or phrase summarizing the outcome of direction and strength assessments of a Statement's Proposition, in terms of a classification of its subject.
    *  - hasEvidenceLines
       -
                         .. raw:: html